Kentonmen MRT station: Exits and entrances

 The station has a total of 2 entrances.
 Entrance A is located near to Taman Rainbow and Taman Eastern while Entrance B is placed near to Taman Bamboo.
 The feeder bus serves at the feeder bus stop located at Entrance A.

+In the future, a link bridge to the Bamboo Hills development will be built along with the construction of Bamboo Hills Residences.
+The bridge will connect with the concourse level where Entrance B is located.

+Bus service

+Bus service is located at Entrance A of the station, near Jalan Batu Kentonmen and Entrance B of the station, near Jalan Ipoh.